ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 ## Provision one load balancer server in front of the application servers
 {: load_balancer}

 At this point, we have two application servers with separate IP addresses.
 They might even not be visible on the public Internet if you choose to only provision Private Network Uplink.
-Adding a Load Balancer in front of these servers will make the application public.
+Adding a load balancer in front of these servers will make the application public.
 The load balancer will also hide the underlying infrastructure to the users.
 The Load Balancer will monitor the health of the application servers and dispatch incoming requests to healthly servers.

-1. Go to the catalog to create a [IBM Cloud Load Balancer](https://console.bluemix.net/catalog/infrastructure/ibm-cloud-load-balancer)
+1. Go to the catalog to create a [{{site.data.keyword.loadbalancer_short}}](https://console.bluemix.net/catalog/infrastructure/ibm-cloud-load-balancer)
 2. In the **Plan** step, select the same data center as *app1* and *app2*
 3. In **Network Settings**,
    1. Select the same subnet as the one where *app1* and *app2* where provisioned